ragmer09toske/ragmer09toske/README.md

 <div>
   <p>
-    🙋‍♂️ A little more about me 🚀 <br/>
+    Am not too hard to understand, this is a little about me 🚀 <br/>
      I am a minimalist, I love it simple and not too much!! <br/>
     <ul>
       <li>🔭 Currently working on, everything crazy.
 Saas </li>